cloudevents/spec/cloudevents/bindings/nats-protocol-binding.md

 ### 1.3 Content Modes

-This specification defines two content modes for transferring events: _binary_ and _structured_.
+The CloudEvents specification defines three content modes for transferring
+events: _structured_, _binary_ and _batch_.
+The NATS protocol binding does not currently support the batch content mode.
+Every compliant implementation SHOULD support both structured and binary modes.

 In the _binary_ content mode, event metadata attributes are placed in message headers and the event data are placed in the NATS message payload.
 Binary mode